 Artifacts & Antiquity

 An artifact is something made or given shape by man, stone tools, pottery vessels, effigies, art, weapons, and items of personal adornment such as necklaces, buttons, jewelry, and clothing.
 In archaeology, artifact is defined as an object recovered by archaeological endeavor, which may be a cultural artifact having cultural or archaeological interest.

 Antiquities are objects from the Mediterranean civilizations from the Classical eras of Greece and Rome, as well as Ancient Egypt and Middle-Eastern cultures.
 It may also include artifacts from the earlier Mesolithic periods of Asian civilizations.
 Chinese and Buddhist ritual bronzes, 2-3 thousand years old, have been avidly collected today.

-Inuit, Central American, Pre-Columbian, Pre-Contact, Roman, Jerusalem
+Inuit, Central American, Pre-Columbian, Pre-Contact, South American, Roman, Jerusalem

 Asian Art (sometimes referred to as Oriental) has seen a big rise in value with works of art found in old and newer collections today.
 Jade, cinnabar, porcelain, ceramic, cloisonné, imari to silk drawings, watercolors and prints.
 While we have and will continue to appraise these items, it is not uncommon for our company to reach out to translators in our field to provide additional insight into the wide ranges of property we may encounter in this category.